Mamoon794/employee-handbook/deliverables/D1/planning.md

 ## Organisation Details

 #### Q11.
 How does your team fit within the overall team organisation of the partner?

-* Given the team structure of your partner, what role do you think your team will play?
-* Examples include product development that includes developing new features, or quality assurance that includes developing features that test the product reliability, or software maintenance that includes fixing crucial bugs in the product.
-* Provide examples of why you think you fit this role.
+Our team is taking on a product development role within Rivvi's broader organizational structure.
+Rivvi’s core team is focused on building and maintaining the company’s core modules, such as payroll, time tracking, and scheduling.
+For example, the CTO manages the core product, while two developers are presently working on the payroll engine.
+Since our team is building the Employee Handbook App from the ground up as an independent, stand-alone module, a product development role is the most appropriate fit for our team.

+Furthermore, we are contributing to product expansion and helping Rivvi explore new service verticals.
+Our goal is to deliver an effective solution that can be used by multiple companies and user groups while supporting both public and private access.

 #### Q12.
 How does your project fit within the overall product from the partner?

 Our project is the first working prototype (MVP) of an AI-powered chatbot platform that helps both public and private users access employment rights and company policies through a conversational interface.
-We are responsible for building the core features: a chatbot for legal and company-specific questions, public vs authenticated employee access, secure login and registration, an employer dashboard to upload policies, linked sources in chatbot responses.
+We are responsible for building the core features: a chatbot for legal and company-specific questions, public vs authenticated employee access, secure login and registration, an employer dashboard to upload policies, and linked sources in chatbot responses.

+This chatbot is designed as a separate offering from Rivvi’s core product, meaning customers of this new tool do not necessarily need to be existing Rivvi customers.
+This new module is intended to integrate well with Rivvi’s ecosystem, despite being able to function independently.

 Below is our mockup of the interface for the MVP.

-Our team is responsible for the full development, both front and back end.
+Our team is responsible for the full development, both frontend and backend.
 Success for the partner means delivering a fully functional MVP that includes all core features necessary for real-world use.
 The MVP should be stable, usable across devices and ready for testing by real users.

 ## Potential Risks